(syllabus and calendar)

 multilevel hierarchy: C extends B, B extends A

-Non-default Constructors
+Non-default constructors

 Superclass reference to subclass object